KingImereda/-Sales-Analysis-Performance-for-XYZ-Electronics/README.md

 - Non availability of a go to personnel or data owners to ask questions regarding data provision and need

 ### References:
-1. Data Wrangling with SQL.
+1. Data Wrangling with SQL by [ Raghav Kandarpa & Shivangi Saxena]
 2. Gemini AI.